 SIGHTS: Put your baby in front of a front-loading washing machine (or dryer)…some babies are mesmerized by the action.
 Put interesting things (pictures, hanging things, soft toys) in her cot and pram, and change them frequently.

 MOVEMENT: Go for a car, bus or train ride.
-The movement sends some babies straight
+The movement sends some babies straight to sleep.

 FRESH AIR: Get out in some fresh air.
 Some babies (and mothers) need a daily walk to feel relaxed…whatever the weather.